bm2-lab/comboSC/README.md

 ### Web
 The comboSC tools can be accessed from the webserver (www.comboSC.top).
 ### Github
 Local comboSC can be installed from https://github.com/bm2-lab/comboSC.
-It required R, version 3.6.0 or greater.
+It required R, version 3.6.0 or updated.
 Rstudio is also recommended.The required R packages are listed in `resources/Allpackage.R`.

 ## Usage
 ### Input